Undergraduate Teaching Fellowships in the Department of Economics, UVA

 - Non-pecuniary: Utility stream from making “the dismal science” less dismal for UVA students taking Econ 2010 and Econ 2020.

 - Lead two 50-minute discussion sections each week for the students enrolled in these sections.
-The meeting times for these discussion sections will be early on Monday, Tuesday or Friday mornings.
+These discussion sections will be held early on all days except for Tuesdays.

 - Be available to students a minimum of three hours per week for “office hours.”
 Office hours may be held at any accessible location on grounds.
 Times and locations must be known both to students and to the Head T.A.